maconard/cps-iot_leader-election/README.md

 To test on N nodes, you should create an experiment with N+1 nodes.
 Flash the master firmware to one node and the worker firmware to the other N nodes.

+Note that this version of the code uses the Master Node concept only as a means of experimentation and data collection; the algorithm can be deployed without a master node where any node can initiate an election instead of just the master.

 # Usage

 You can compile binaries in mass using the `binaries/generate_binaries.sh` script.
 It will produce a master binary for every topology as well as the requested worker binaries.